Passer au contenu principal

 1 mars 202610 min read

-IELTS vs. CELPIP: Which Language Test Should You Take for Canadian Immigration?
+IELTS vs. CELPIP: Which Language Test Should You Take for Canadian Immigration

 Both IELTS General Training and CELPIP-General are accepted for Canadian immigration.
 Here's a detailed comparison of cost, format, difficulty, and which test suits different test-takers.